ConnorDonegan/connordonegan.github.io/_posts/2025-07-27-entropy-economics.md

 <h3> Economic orthodoxy </h3>

 Galbraith and Chen begin their engagement with mainstream economics by discussing a landmark, 1954 paper by Arrow and Debreu.
 The paper is said to provide a proof of the existence of general equilibrium.
 It's titled "Existence of an equilibrium for a competitive economy."
-Hold your excitement&mdash;by "existence," what the economists mean is that a system of equations can be constructed so as to have a certain kind of formal solution.
+Hold your excitement&mdash;by "existence," what the economists mean is that a system of equations can be constructed so as to have a certain kind of formal solution (for which supply meets demand and all markets clear, symbolically).
 One just has to be willing to make the right "assumptions."

 The [Arrow-Debreu paper](https://web.stanford.edu/class/msande311/arrow-debreu.pdf) presents the set of assumptions that are needed for an equilibrium solution to exist.
 Two of their assumptions are presented as key theorems.
 Their first assumption or "theorem" is that everyone taking part in this economy is supplied with a bit of everything.[^quote_arrow] By everything they mean <em>any and every thing</em> that could be sold: "a positive amount of every commodity" (279).